tombeesley/eyetools/README.md

-# eyeproc - eye data processing package for R
+# eyetools - a set of tools for eye data processing and analysis in R

 Vague "roadmap" for functions: